AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 * `{%baselineEnd}`
 * `{%progress}`

-In the sample below, labels of different elements on a Project chart have the same font settings but different text format, which is configured with the help of tokens including a custom one:
+In the sample below, labels of different elements have the same font settings but different text format, which is configured with the help of tokens including a custom one:

 ```
 var timeline = chart.getTimeline();